Suraj151/esp8266-framework/README.md

 Two paths, depending on who needs to see it.

-A framework table — one that has to round-trip on every port and show up in tooling — means defining the struct in a config header, picking a free address, adding a schema entry for each board that carries it, regenerating, and adding the accessor pair to the database service. [§5.9](#59-adding-a-table) has the detail.
+A framework table — one that has to round-trip on every port and show up in tooling — means defining the struct in a config header, picking an id nothing else uses, adding a schema entry for each board that carries it, regenerating, and adding the accessor pair to the database service. [§5.11](#511-adding-a-table) has the detail.

 A sketch-local table skips all of that: declare a `DatabaseTable<ADDR, my_struct>` subclass in the `.ino` and let static-init register it, as in [§11.3](#113-addingdatabasetable).
 It never passes through the generator, so framework tooling will not see it.